topfreegames/Will.IAM/README.md

 When an unauthorized request is made, a response with `{ "permission": {string}, "alias": {string} }` is expected.

-### The CI/CD pipeline
+## The CI/CD pipeline

-Will.IAM has a very simple CI/CD pipeline in place to help us guarantee that the code have a good quality and avoid broken releases.
+Will.IAM has a very simple CI/CD pipeline in place to help us guarantee that the code has a good quality and to avoid broken releases.
 Currently we use TravisCI to automate the execution of tests, code quality tools and generation and publishing of images in our
 [Docker Hub repository](https://hub.docker.com/r/tfgco/will-iam).
 The Pipeline works as follows: